 345 Queen Street, Suite # 400, Honolulu, Hawaii 96813Medical Assisting – Certificate Program

-The Certificate program at Med-Assist School of Hawaii Inc’s Certificate program in Medical Assisting is imparted at their campus in the city of Anchorage, HI.
-The majority of of the school’s 55 students are on short programs of under two years.
+Med-Assist School of Hawaii Inc’s Certificate program in Medical Assisting is imparted at their campus in the city of Anchorage, Hawaii.
+Most of the school’s 55 students are on short programs of under two years.
 The Medical Assisting program, with a duration of 38 credit hours, is the college’s largest program.
-The school has institutional accreditation from the Accrediting Bureau of Health Education Schools.* The cost of tuition is generally in the order of $15,700 annually.
+The school has institutional accreditation from the Accrediting Bureau of Health Education Schools.* The cost of tuition is, as a rough guide, in the order of $15,700 yearly.

 1111 Bishop St Ste 400, Honolulu, Hawaii 96813-2811Medical Assistant – Associate Program